lennyleadership/Devotional_Commentary_Bible/content.en/docs/101_Matthew/Mat_03.md

 3:12 Whose fan is in his hand, and he will throughly purge his floor, and gather his wheat into the garner; but he will burn up the chaff with unquenchable fire.
 3:13 Then cometh Jesus from Galilee to Jordan unto John, to be baptized of him.
 3:14 But John forbad him, saying, I have need to be baptized of thee, and comest thou to me?
-3:15 And Jesus answering said unto him, Suffer it to be so now: for thus it becometh us to fulfil all righteousness.
+3:15 And Jesus answering said unto him, Suffer it to be so now: for thus it becometh us to <b>fulfil all righteousness</b>.
 Then he suffered him.

 3:16 And Jesus, when he was baptized, went up straightway out of the water: and, lo, the heavens were opened unto him, and he saw the Spirit of God descending like a dove, and lighting upon him:
 3:17 And lo a voice from heaven, saying, This is my beloved Son, in whom I am well pleased.